rherbst123/FieldMuseumTranscription/DataAnalysis/AnalysisTools/README.md

 Field matches can be done by equality or can be done within tolerances (see `Configurations/README.md`, `tolerances.py` and `string_distance.py`).

-For each file, ground truth target values are classified as `valid` (non-"N/A") or `nonValid` and LLM transcription values are rated for each target value as `match` or `noMatch` (through string equality, ignoring case differences and ignoring leading and trailing whitespace differences).
+For each file, ground truth target values are classified as `valid` (i.e., there is a transcribed value rather than "N/A") or `nonValid` and LLM transcription values are rated for each target value as `match` or `noMatch` (through string equality, but ignoring case differences and ignoring leading and trailing whitespace differences, or within tolerances, if those have been enabled).

 `#matchValid`, `#matchNonValid`, `#noMatchValid` and `#noMatchNonValid` are processed into one or more accuracy formulas.
 See `comparison_and_accuracy.py` for implementation details.